Independence of the Seas Cruise Review by justcat44: Another fabulous cruise

 The Alhambra theatre shows and the ice shows were fabulous, and the cocktails to die for.
 Once again the members of crew were very attentive, assisting where needed, and very friendly and very very efficient. our thanks especially to Leondra in the Labrynth, Alex and Jeffrey in My time, all of whom looked after us so well.

 Food on board was very very good as per More normal, and the menu varied, for all tastes.
 Nice to see some familiar faces again and be welcomed back like we were old friends.

 My daughter enrolled in the teen program, and we really didnt see much of her the whole time.
 She made some nice new friends, and has had a wonderful time, so much for her to do.
 She had the ships total layout sorted in one day and was easily directing us around!
 Thanks to Graham Seymour who kept us all entertained Would we go on Indy again ? - most certainly I look forward to our next trip on Indy in November 2009 Less

+We booked a balcony cabin and an inside cabin this time, and whilst both were compact, they were very comfortable.
+The matresses on the bed, just make you sleep so soundly, they are so comfortable.
+We were midships on Deck 9, and it was a quiet area, although we could hear children and guests from next door on occasions, but it was fine, we coped!
 As we needed a wheelchair for use, we found that the chair had to be folded to get through the cabin door, so a folding one is really required, or one that is not too wide.